xcloudx01/RDR2-DLSS-Updater/README.md

 Some versions of the game re-download an older version of the DLSS file, so this script ensures you stay using a better one.

-Simple script,it waits for the game to start and then copies the new dll into the directory for the game to load.
+Simple script, it waits for the game to start and then copies the new dll into the directory for the game to load.

 ## Prerequisites: